|

 Hilo sights and restaurants are spread out and best seen with a car or hired taxi.
 You can rent a car at Hilo airport or near the Hilo Harbor within walking distance to the cruise ship docks.
 If you are driving around Hawaii Island from the West side in one day, there won't be much time to spend in Hilo, particularly if the drive includes stops at other sights around the Island.
 Stay a night or two in Hilo or nearby Volcano to fully experience the East side of Hawaii.

-If it is raining in Hilo, there are many fun and kid-friendly in-door activities like 'Imiloa Astronomy Center, NOAA's MokuPapapa Discovery Center, The Pacific Tsunami Museum, and Lyman House and Museum.
+If it is raining in Hilo, there are fun and kid-friendly in-door activities at 'Imiloa Astronomy Center, NOAA's MokuPapapa Discovery Center, The Pacific Tsunami Museum, and Lyman House and Museum.
 Most of Hilo's downtown area and the Farmer's market are covered to protect from the rain.

 If you are staying in Hilo for a while, check out events going on around town:

 If you are hungry, there are lots of places to eat with Hawaiian, Asian, American, and European foods served.
-Hilo Eats has a review of restaurants in Hilo to help you decide.
+Hilo Menus has a review of restaurants in Hilo to help you decide.

 Liliuokalani Gardens, Coconut Island, and Banyan drive are located on the Banyan peninsula and there is no charge to visit them.
 Liliuokalani Gardens are 30 acres of ponds, bridges, sculpture, grass, flowers, and trees located on Hilo Bay.
 The park is the largest Edo-style Japanese garden outside of Japan and has paths that wander throughout the park.
 A Japanese tea house is located in the park, as well as bathrooms and benches to sit in the park and along the shore.
 If it is raining you will get wet, but we enjoy walking there in the rain all the time.
 There are covered areas where you can sit and enjoy the park and Hilo Bay and stay dry.